PoliticalGraveyard.com

 Mary W. Sharrard — of Wellsburg, Brooke County, W.Va.
 Republican.
 Member of West Virginia Republican State Executive Committee, 1937-41.
 Female.
 Presumed deceased.
 Burial location unknown.

 Lucille Short — of Ravenswood, Jackson County, W.Va.
 Democrat.
 Associate chair of West Virginia Democratic Party, 1949.
 Female.
-Still living as of 1949.
+Presumed deceased.
+Burial location unknown.

-Pamelo Sue Shuman — of Wellsburg, Brooke County, W.Va.
+Pamela Sue Shuman (b.
+1951) — of Wellsburg, Brooke County, W.Va.
+Born in New Martinsville, Wetzel County, W.Va., June 11, 1951.
 Democrat.
-Member of West Virginia state house of delegates 2nd District; elected 1974.
+Member of West Virginia state house of delegates 2nd District; appointed 1974; elected 1974; elected unopposed 1976; elected 1978, 1980.
 Female.
-Still living as of 1974.
+Methodist.
+Still living as of 2011.

 Grace Shumate — of Hinton, Summers County, W.Va.
 Democrat.
 Member of West Virginia Democratic State Executive Committee, 1945.
 Female.
-Still living as of 1945.
+Presumed deceased.
+Burial location unknown.

 Julia G. Shuttleworth — of Clarksburg, Harrison County, W.Va.
 Republican.
 Member of West Virginia Republican State Executive Committee, 1949.
 Female.
-Still living as of 1949.
+Presumed deceased.
+Burial location unknown.

 Margaret Kerns Sicardi — of Marion County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates from Marion County, 1958.
 Female.
 Still living as of 1958.

 Eleanor N. Simpson — of Glen Dale, Marshall County, W.Va.
 Democrat.
 Alternate delegate to Democratic National Convention from West Virginia, 1928; member of West Virginia Democratic State Executive Committee, 1937.
 Female.
-Presumed deceased.
 Burial location unknown.

 Mrs. Chris Sites — of Gap Mills, Monroe County, W.Va.
 Republican.
 Chair of Monroe County Republican Party, 1983.
 Female.
 Still living as of 1983.